What is the Best Matcha Green Tea?

 Matcha Is Contaminants Free

 The tea is tested for traces of lead and other contaminants by the growers and independent laboratories in the U.S. There was no lead detected in the most recent reported levels below the detection limit of 1ppm (part per million).
-Additionally, the seller test for the full spectrum of common heavy metals like Arsenic, Cadmium, and Mercury as well as Fluoride, and similarly these were not detected below the detection limit of 1ppm.
+Additionally, the seller tested for the full spectrum of common heavy metals like Arsenic, Cadmium, and Mercury as well as Fluoride, and similarly, these were not detected below the detection limit of 1ppm.
 Also, laboratories performed radiation tests and use a gross Alpha/Beta/Gamma test that comprehensively detects radiation contamination.
 All tea crops have passed these tests with no traces of contamination.

 How To Tell If You Have A Quality Matcha?

 Rub a bit of Matcha between your fingers, it should have a fine and smooth feel to it.
-Its consistency should be similar to that of baby powder or blush on.
+Its consistency should be similar to that of baby powder or blush.
 A sure way to test if your matcha is of high standards is to put a little bit of it onto a piece of white paper, then smear it.
 Since Matcha is a tea that comes in the form of a powder, rather than leaves in a teabag, the benefits are more prominent.
 You get both the quality flavor and nutritional benefits of matcha.

 As an Amazon Affiliate, livelifewellall.com may earn an affiliate commission if you purchase something through the recommended links in this article.

 P.S. > I invite you to join Wealthy Affiliate and learn how to make money online and be your own boss.
 Join for free training and have access to a free website.
 However, you have a choice to become a premium member and have access to endless information to further your training.
 The cost is very affordable especially if you sign up for the whole year.
 If you like learning, you will enjoy Wealthy Affiliate and become part of the family.